datnerde/obsedian_notes/OMSCS/GOIS/readings/notes/Implementing Lightweight Threads.md

 # Threads Library Architecture
 ---
 - Threads are the programmer's interface for multi-threading
-- LWP (LightWeight Processes) can be thought of as a virual CPU
+- LWP (LightWeight Processes) can be thought of as a virtual CPU
 - Each LWP is separately dispatched by the kernel onto the available CPUs according to scheduling class and priority
 - The threads library schedules threads on a pool of LWPs in the same way the kernel schedules LWPs on a pool of processors
 - Threads are simply data structures and stacks maintained by the library